Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 user to verify that the entire search path leading to the last entry is constructed correctly.

+### Monitoring

+As new entries are added to the log tree, the search path that's traversed to find a specific version of a key may change.
+New intermediate nodes may become established in between the root and the leaf, or a new root may be created.
+The goal of monitoring a key is to efficiently ensure that, when these new parent nodes are created, they're created correctly so that searches for the same versions continue converging to the same entries in the log.

+To monitor a key, users maintain a small amount of state: map from a version counter, to an entry in the log where looking up the search key in the prefix tree at that entry yields the given version.
+Users initially populate this map by setting a version of the key that they've looked up, to map to the entry in the log where that version of the key is stored.

+To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map:

+1. Compute the entry's direct path based on the current tree size.
+2. If there are no entries in the direct path that are to the right of the current node, then skip updating this entry (there's no new information to update it with).
+3. For each entry in the direct path that's to the right of the current node, from low to high:
+   1. Obtain a proof from the server that the prefix tree at that entry maps the search key to a version counter that's greater than or equal to the current version.
+   2. If the above check was successful, remove the current version-node pair from the map and replace it with a version-node pair corresponding to the entry in the log that was just checked.

+This algorithm progressively moves up the tree as new intermediate/root nodes are established and verifies that they're constructed correctly.
+Note that users can often execute this process with the output of Search or Update operations for a key, without waiting to make explicit Monitor queries.

+It is also worth noting that the work required to monitor several versions of the same key scales sublinearly, due to the fact that the direct paths of the different versions will often intersect.

 # Preserving Privacy

 In addition to being more convenient for many use-cases than similar